nils-degroot/nils-degroot/README.md

 Hi there, I am a Software Engineer from the Netherlands.
-Mainly focusing on backend.
+Mainly focusing on backend development.
 Currently working at Cloudflight.

+Primarily use the following programming languages:

+- Kotlin
+- Rust
+- Scala
+- Lua